nguyenvanhuy0612/appium-novawindows-driver/README.md

 delayAfterClick | Time in milliseconds after a click is performed. appTopLevelWindow | The handle of an existing application top-level window to attach to.
 It can be a number or string (not necessarily hexadecimal).
 Example: `12345`, `0x12345`. shouldCloseApp | Whether to close the window of the application in test after the session finishes.
-Default is `true`.
+Default is `true`. appArguments | Optional string of arguments to pass to the app on launch. appWorkingDir | Optional working directory path for the application. prerun | An object containing either `script` or `command` key.
+The value of each key must be a valid PowerShell script or command to be executed prior to the WinAppDriver session startup.
+See [Power Shell commands execution](#power-shell-commands-execution) for more details.
+Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` postrun | An object containing either `script` or `command` key.
+The value of each key must be a valid PowerShell script or command to be executed after WinAppDriver session is stopped.
+See [Power Shell commands execution](#power-shell-commands-execution) for more details. isolatedScriptExecution | Whether PowerShell scripts are executed in an isolated session.
+Default is `false`.

 Please note that more capabilities will be added as the development of this driver progresses.
 Since it is still in its early stages, some features may be missing or subject to change.
 If you need a specific capability or encounter any issues, please feel free to open an issue.